-But stroke reduction isn’t the only cardiovascular benefit of chocolate.
-Other studies have shown that chocolate can reduceyour heart disease risk by one-third.
+But reduced stroke risk in women isn’t the only health benefit of chocolate.
+Other studies have shown that chocolate can reduce your heart disease risk by one-third.
 Another study showed that cocoa can help you lose weight.

-This adds to all of the good health news about chocolate that you’ve heard me talk about in the past.
+That chocolate reduces stroke risk in women adds to all of the good health news about the health benefits of chocolate that you’ve heard me talk about in the past.
 Studies have shown that moderate intakes of cocoa and dark chocolate are also linked to improved cognitive function, mood, blood pressure, and insulin sensitivity—along with the reduced risk of diabetes, nerve injury, and UV radiation damage.